Astrocast/astronode-arduino-library/README.md

 This sketch enqueues a single message in Astronode S queue.
 It checks periodically if a new event is available.
 If a "satellite acknowledge" event is received, a new message is enqueued in the module.

 ### Hardware setup
-An [Astronode S devkit](https://docs.astrocast.com/docs/products/astronode-devkit/product-brief) (sat or wifi) is required.
-Additionally, you will need one of these boards:
+An [Astronode S devkit](https://docs.astrocast.com/docs/products/astronode-devkit/product-brief) (sat or wifi) or an [Astronode S+](https://docs.astrocast.com/docs/products/astronode-s-plus) is required.

+This sketch has been successfully run in the following boards:
 - [Nucleo-64 STM32l476](https://www.st.com/en/evaluation-tools/nucleo-l476rg.html) (TX -> D2(PA10), RX -> D8(PA9), GND -> GND, 3V3 -> 3V3)
 - [Arduino MKR1400](https://docs.arduino.cc/hardware/mkr-gsm-1400) (TX -> D13(RX), RX -> D14 (TX), GND -> GND, 3V3 -> VCC)
 - [Arduino UNO](https://docs.arduino.cc/hardware/uno-rev3) (TX -> D2(with level shifter), RX -> D3(with level shifter), GND -> GND, 3V3 -> VCC)